Jim-Journey/Jim-Journey/README.md

 * 🌍  I'm based in San Antonio, TX
 * 🧠  I'm learning Python, Javascript, React
-* 🤝  I'm open to collaborating on Cybersecurity/AI
+* 🤝  I'm open to collaborating on DevSecOps and Cloud Security topics
 * ⚡  Good food, lifting weights, and movies are A+ activities!

 <h2>👨‍💻 Data Structures and Algorithms Practice:</h2>